Rain winding down Christmas Night

 TUESDAY NIGHT: Mostly cloudy and colder.
 Low: 30°.

 WEDNESDAY: Mostly cloudy and cool.
-Areas of rain and snow possible.
+Areas of rain and/or snow possible.
 High: 38°.

 Copyright 2023 KWQC.
 All rights reserved.